LidianGit/SalesTaxesQuiz/README.md

 The original problem was splitted into three main subproblems:

 - Parse:    parse input files from a specific directory and deserialze them into shopping basket objects
-- Checkout: given a basket apply taxes on goods and issue a receipt
+- Checkout: apply taxes on goods and issue a receipt on a given basket
 - Print:    print out a receipt formatted

 Parser engine works with a language provided by a domain service layer mocked with json -> this layer is suited for a new implementation